jcoletaylor/tasker/docs/EVENT_SYSTEM.md

 ## Overview

 Tasker features a comprehensive event-driven architecture that provides deep insights into task execution, workflow orchestration, and system behavior.
-The event system is designed to be both production-ready for observability and developer-friendly for building custom integrations.
+The event system supports both **system events** (built-in workflow events) and **custom events** (business logic events), designed to be production-ready for observability and developer-friendly for building custom integrations.

 ## Architecture